 Business Plan Updates from Corinna West, Wellness Wordworks, and Poetry for Personal Power:

 We missed you over the winter: Corinna West, the founder of Poetry for Personal Power and Wellness Wordworks, has been out of full time entrepreneurship activity much of the winter due to a spiritual emergency.
 This involved her deciding to follow the Creator’s guidance on life choices and business pursuits.
 You can read about the first part of this journey on her personal blog, with more updates to come out soon about the second half of the journey.
-Also, our main blog editor and board chair, Ken Braiterman, was diagnosed
+Also, our main blog editor and board chair, Ken

 Next week we are hosting a conference in Cincinnati in partnership with Paul Komarek of Defying Mental Illness.
 He’s helped me come up with conference planning details.
 This has been an exercise in delegation for me, because he has more of a mental health provider point of view and I have more of a psych survivor point of view.
 But I also am not in the city and I’m still processing the last of my spiritual emergency so I have to guard my energy levels.